 Before you start, roll a tortilla and make sure it will fit with your baking dish.
-I call for small ones, but they can vary a lot depending on whether you use flour or corn and the brand.
+I call for small ones, but the size can vary a lot depending on whether you use flour or corn and the brand.
 This recipe was updated and streamlined in October 2020.

 - 1/2 cup onion, diced

 - 1 teaspoon olive oil

 - 14.5 ounce can white, pinto, or black beans